Walt Garrison played running back for the Dallas Cowboys while Tom Landry was their head coach. He played in Super Bowl V and Super Bowl VI.

 The Dallas Cowboys drafted Walt Garrison in the 5th round of the 1966 NFL Draft.
 The Kansas City Chiefs drafted him in the 17th round of the 1966 AFL Draft.
 Garrison signed with the Cowboys and negotiated a horse trailer as part of his contract.

-Garrison played a strong role in both Super Bowls he played in and led the Cowboys in rushing in Super Bowl 5.
-He netted over 80 yards rushing and receiving in each Super Bowl.
-He won a Super Bowl ring with the Cowboys in Super Bowl 6 and made the Pro Bowl in 1972.
+Garrison played a strong role in both Super Bowls he played in and led the Cowboys in rushing in Super Bowl V. He netted over 80 yards rushing and receiving in each Super Bowl.
+He won a Super Bowl ring with the Cowboys in Super Bowl VI and made the Pro Bowl in 1972.

-Garrison earned a reputation as a tough and dependable teammate.
+Garrison earned a reputation as a durable and dependable teammate.
 Those attributes also made him a fan favorite.
 He finished 3rd in the NFL in yards per carry in 1969 and 6th in that category in 1972.
-His career average of 4.3 places him well within the Top 100 of all-time in that category.
+His career average of 4.3 places him well within the Top 100 in NFL history.
 He stands tied in that category with Hall of Famers Tony Dorsett, Earl Campbell, and Marshall Faulk.

 Garrison could be described as a “nuts and bolts” or a “sum greater than its parts” type of player.